 The Red Cross Ball in Monaco is one of the largest charity galas in the world, bringing together the most famous and prominent people, many of them from the ruling houses of Europe.
 The Ball is held every year and is the culmination of the summer season in Monaco.
-This year, the year of the anniversary of the Monegasque Red Cross, the 70th Red Cross Ball was held on 27rd July.
+This year, the 71th Red Cross Ball will be held on 26rd July.

 The first Red Cross Ball in Monaco was organised by the ruling Prince of Monaco, Louis II in 1948.
 Since then it has traditionally hosted charity concerts, auctions and dinner parties.
 Monaco has always lived in the spirit of pacifism and cooperation; its rulers throughout history strove for the peaceful solution of problems and were famous for their charity and assistance to neighbouring countries.
 That is why the Red Cross became so widespread on the Côte d’Azur.
 The mission of the young Monegasque organisation was, in fact, to continue the work of the great humanist Henry Dunant who created the Red Cross in 1863.
 By creating this charity, Dunant aspired to bring first aid to the wounded in battle or injured soldiers returning from the front.
 He himself was struck by his view of the battlefield after he had taken part in the Battle of Solferino.
 Henry Dunant was awarded the Nobel Peace Prize in 1901 for his work and for his creation of the Red Cross.